kalvin-eliazord/Corty_Trainer/README.md

 - Add no recoil

 ## Disclaimer
-⚠️ The project is for learning purposes only and strictly prohibited for any illegal activities.
+⚠️ This project is for learning purposes only and strictly prohibited for any illegal activities.
 Users bear full responsibility for any issues. ⚠️